second-state/SewUp/README.md

 ```

 Run `cargo build --release --target=wasm32-unknown-unknown`, then the contract will build in `target/wasm32-unknown-unknown/release/*.wasm`
-Besides, you also can easily run test with `cargo test`, the ewasm contract automatically test with [WasmEdge](https://github.com/WasmEdge/WasmEdge).
+Besides, you also can easily run test with debug message `cargo test -- --nocapture`, the ewasm contract automatically test with [WasmEdge](https://github.com/WasmEdge/WasmEdge).
 Furthermore, you can learn more from other examples in the [example](./examples/) folder.

 ## Development